hannutt/FlaskApi/README.md

 A found sqlite file can be selected by clicking on it.
 The click calls a jQuery function that passes the path and name of the clicked database file to the python function.
 This shows all tables from selected database.

+BACKUP SQLITE DATABASE

+User can backup SQLite databases.
+The backup is made using the iterdumb method and the IO library.
+The backup file is saved as a .sql file in the program folder.

 SELF-WRITING SQL QUERIES

 You can also write sql queries yourself by clicking the "write sql query" check box.